-I majored in psychology at the University of California, Irvine where I graduated in three years with honors.
-My academic experiences included participation in research labs in the fields of Attention Deficit/Hyperactivity Disorder (ADHD), learning processes in children, and hearing mechanisms in adults.
+I started my college career focused on engineering but after an introductory psychology course, I decided to pursue a field that naturally sparked my curiosity and interest.
+I participated in research labs in the fields of Attention Deficit/Hyperactivity Disorder (ADHD), learning processes in children, and hearing mechanisms in adults.

-I attended an American school in Japan for much of my seconday education.
 My experiences living overseas, attending an international school, and interacting with other international students has had a great influence on who I am both personally and professionally.
 The American School in Japan provided solid academic instruction and promoted awareness and respect for other cultures through both academic and experiential learning.
-This early experience made it a natural process for me to utilize cultural sensitivity in my therapy practice.
+This early experience helps make it a natural process for me to utilize cultural sensitivity in my therapy practice.

 School of Life

 Teaching is an important skill in cognitive behavioral therapy in that this type of therapy involves providing the client with education about the development, maintenance, and treatment of their presenting problem, and this must be done in a clear and concise manner that is digestible to the client.
-Teaching a wide range of topics in a wide range of settings has also been valuable in that it has allowed me to keep abreast of new developments in the whole field and has helped me develop a comprehensive understanding of human nature across the life span.
+My previous teaching experiences have been:

-Reviewer for research articles from Research Quarterly for Exercise and Sport, Cultural Diversity and Ethnic Minority Psychology, and Psychological Assessment.
-(2005-2006).
+Reviewed research articles on perfectionism and Asian American issues for Research Quarterly for Exercise and Sport, Cultural Diversity and Ethnic Minority Psychology, and Psychological Assessment.